cirello-io/moq/README.md

 This fork modernize the source code and improve some of its ergonomics.
 Hopefully, some of these changes will later be merged upstream.

 This repository is covered by this [SLA](https://github.com/cirello-io/sla/blob/master/doc.go).
-If I decide to deprecate this package, I will do maintain for 3 months before archiving it.
+If I decide to deprecate this package, I will maintain it for 3 months before archiving it.

 ### Usage